An awesome vision doesn’t magically save a broken brand, but it’s at the core of every great one.

 The autonomy that Uber provides, whether from choosing what type of Uber you want to take (UberX, UberExec, UberTaxi..), to even what music to play in your cab (from their collaboration with Spotify) is motivated by their desire to give the power of choice to their customers.

 Details like these help make Uber become a brand that stands out.

-Lesson to learn: Solve a issue plaguing an industry, and walk the talk – if you’re going to put something in your mission, make sure you deliver.
+The lesson to learn: Solve an issue plaguing an industry, and walk the talk – if you’re going to put something in your mission, make sure you deliver.

 Further reading: Want to explode your sales just as Uber has?
 If so, check out our case study on Uber here.

 3. Bellroy‘s mission statement: to slim your wallet – because clunky, fat wallets are just wrong.

 “Why build Bellroy?
 Because a fat wallet is literally a pain-in-the-a**.”

 Bellroy makes a diverse range of leather wallets that fit all kinds of requirements and settings.

 They started by identifying a problem: wallets that were fat, unwieldy, and generally unpleasant.

 The solution?
 To create wallets that are slim as can be, that also allows “your pocket contents to adapt along with you”.